chungdz/mlsimple/README.md

 Five metrics are used during training process: ROC AUC, MRR, nDCG, Precison-Recall AUC, RIG.
 For details, check *utils/metrics.py*.

 # Calibration Plots
 After training process finished, parameters with best ROC AUC are loaded, and predictions are made for validation dataset.
 The result is saved as *res.csv* in the save_path, which can be used to plot calibration plot and do other analysis.
+The result has two columns, labels and predictions.

 Calibration plot is saved in target path after training is finished.
 But if want to manually plot based on result file: